ethaneisenhard/GatsbyBoilerplate/content/pages/index.md

 ---
 title: Introducing
 image: /images/trending.svg
-heading: Netlify Analtyics
+heading: Gatsby Boilerplate
 subheading: >-
-  Netlify Analytics allows you to test your site without any pain.
-With real-time data we provide your company with true personalization, simple A/B testing, and seamless integration.
+  Gatsby Boilerplate allows you to make a website without any pain.
+With easy components we provide your company with true personalization, simple A/B testing, and seamless integration.
 Best of all, without any javascript libraries or loss of any performance.
 ---